ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftDescent.rst

 IAircraftDescent
 ================

-.. py:class:: IAircraftDescent
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftDescent

    object

    Interface used to access the descent options for an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftDescent

 Overview
 --------